 According to the Vermont Housing Needs Assessment, approximately 75,784 Vermont households rent.
 This page has useful information and helpful resources for both renter households and owners of rental housing.

 This website outlines the legal rights and responsibilities of landlords and tenants throughout the rental process and explains the standards that municipalities and town health officers should enforce when inspecting rental housing.

 Information for Renters

-Information and application forms for rental assistance and homeownership programs administered by the Vermont State Housing Authority are available at the VSHA website.
-Contact your local public housing authority if you live in any of the following cities: Barre, Bennington, Brattleboro, Burlington, Hartford, Montpelier, Rutland, St. Albans, Springfield and Winooski.
+Information and application forms for rental assistance and homeownership programs including mobile home parks, administered by the Vermont State Housing Authority are available at the VSHA website.
+Contact your local public housing authority if you live in any of the following cities: Barre, Bennington, Brattleboro, Burlington, Montpelier, Rutland, Springfield and Winooski.

 Vermont Rental Housing Health Code

 The State Rental Housing Health Code (pdf) is enforced by the Town Health Officer and covers rented dwellings and mobile home lots that are not in a mobile home park.

 Need information on the Landlord-Tenant or Mobile Home Park laws?
 The Champlain Valley Office of Economic Opportunity (CVOEO) publishes and distributes Renting in Vermont, a handbook for tenants and landlords, and the Guide to Your Rights as a Mobile Home Park Resident (pdf), call 1-800-287-7971 for a copy.

 Facing a legal problem or eviction?
 Vermont Legal Aid helps eligible people (low income, elderly, and disabled) with legal issues in housing such as accessibility, discrimination, evictions, foreclosure, unsafe housing conditions, and subsidized housing issues.
 Call 1-800-889-2047 or visit Vermont Law Help for information and referral.